 - Check out local cultural offerings as well.
 There are often high quality concerts, lectures, theater offerings — some at student prices.

-Many college students work at getting off campus and exploring the local area.
-Encourage your student to get out and about and expand her world as much as possible.
-She might even find opportunities for community service or other ways to actually become involved in the local community.
+Encourage your student to get out and about and expand their world as much as possible.
+They might even find opportunities for community service or other ways to actually become involved in the local community.
 Some students attend local churches, participate in local theater groups, orchestras, or other community organizations.

 If you can’t get to the town, don’t despair.
 Try looking online to find information.
 You might be able to find the names of local restaurants or other places that offer gift certificates on line.

 Both you and your student will enjoy getting to know the personality of the college town.
-Your student will become more connected to the broader world in which she now lives.
+Your student will become more connected to the broader world in which they now live.
 And you may find a favorite new vacation destination!